-Although many UK archives are currently closed due to COVID-19, some of them have made part of their collections available online.
-This guide will introduce you to the different types of archives that are available digitally and how to approach them critically.
+This guide to digital archives was written while many UK archives were closed due to COVID-19.
+Although the majority have now re-opened, it continues to be a useful introduction to the different types of archives that are available digitally and how to approach them critically.

 An archive can refer to: